 Dig into the DC Farmer’s Market Scene

 Just because we are in the city, doesn’t mean you can’t get fresh produce, straight from the source cheeses, and home-baked goods.
 Virginia and Maryland farmers come into the city every week to sell their goodies at the local farmer’s markets throughout the city and suburbs.
-Be sure to check out DuPont Circle, White House Market and Falls Church Market in VA whenever you come to town.
+Be sure to check out these markets when you are in town.

 Self-guided Ivy City Distillery tour

 Ivy City has become the unofficial booze district of Washington, DC.
 Breweries in the neighborhood include 3 Stars, Atlas, Bluejacket, DC Brau and Right Proper.
 If you are more of a cider person, check out Anxo, Capitol Cider House and Supreme Core (distributing across the city at several restaurants and bars in the city).

 Personally, I prefer local cocktails and a nice G&T, which is when I head to one of Ivy City’s four distilleries– New Columbia Distillers for gin, One Eight Distilling for rye and bourbon, Jos.
 A. Magnus & Co. for bourbon and two crazy-flavored gins created with Middle Eastern spices, and Republic Restoratives for vodka, apple brandy and bourbon.
 Apparently, we really like our bourbon and clear liquors in DC.